FabriLluvia/TeslaOS/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. Windows]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+ - Emulator [e.g. QEMU]

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - Emulator [e.g. UTM]

 **Additional context**
 Add any other context about the problem here.